 - Choosing pricing and shipping costs for the product.

-- Setting up any prepayment terms, variants, or survey questions, if applicable.
+- Setting up any prepayment terms, variants (learn more about setting up Variants), or survey questions, if applicable.

 To add a product: